Bicycle brakes can be prone to a variety of problems, such as squeaking, a spongy feeling or even having them stick in place.

 If you are experiencing spongy brakes with hydraulic brakes, the problem may lie with the brake fluid (if you have hydraulic brakes).
 If there are air bubbles in the brake fluid, it won’t create the required pressure.

-Therefore, you will need to bleed the brakes to get rid of these bubbles to make your brakes feel firm again.
+Therefore, you will need to bleed the brakes (using some fluid like this) to get rid of these bubbles to make your brakes feel firm again.

 My Brakes Are Sticking